mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 Unfortunately just a single test fails, so we discovered that the process is not covered and we see that the Michael Feathers maxim is sadly applied:

-> “An inherited system is one that has no tests”
+> An inherited system is one that has no tests

 The strategy to refactor an inherited system is to **cover** the existing functionality before making any changes.